 At BCIT, entrance requirements are program-specific.
 All programs require English 12, but the grade level varies.
 Be sure to check for the specific level of English required by your program (e.g., 67% in English 12).
 If you have specific questions about English entrance requirements, contact a Program Advisor.

 This is a computer-based assessment designed to help determine if your reading and writing skills are at a level necessary to meet the entrance requirements of BCIT full-time programs and part-time studies courses.

-- Reading Skills – a 20 multiple-choice test that includes questions focusing on understanding the purpose of a passage, interpreting ideas, understanding relationship between ideas, and drawing conclusions.
+- Reading – a 20 multiple-choice test that includes questions focusing on understanding the purpose of a passage, interpreting ideas, understanding relationship between ideas, and drawing conclusions.
 The maximum time for this section is 60 minutes.

 COMM 0033 English Speaking and Listening Assessment